Mehul-Gandhi/GradeSync/gradescopeCronJob/README.md

 # README

+### Requirements

-- To use this script, your account credentials must be a teaching assistant or instructor on a CS10 Gradescope course instance.
+- **Gradescope Access**: Teaching Assistant or Instructor role on a CS10 Gradescope course instance.
+- **Google Cloud Project**: Configured for Google Sheets API access.

 ### 1. Environment Setup

 - Store Gradescope credentials in environment variables `GRADESCOPE_EMAIL` and `GRADESCOPE_PASSWORD`.
 Define these in a `.env` file.
 - If you do not have a password setup on Gradescope, you will need to create a password.
 - There should be three variables total in the `.env` file.
 Follow step 2 to add the `SERVICE_ACCOUNT_CREDENTIALS` variable.